turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/stacks_methods_and_program_flow.markdown

 It may help you to number or otherwise label them to keep things straight.
 * Hint 2: When evaluating something like an `+` statement, the left side needs to evaluate fully before the right side starts evaluating

+One point goes back to what we mentioned before about program completion -- exhausting our stack frames tells us we are done, so nesting multiple frames for a method that is called recursively is important for tracking the progress of our progarm.